 - Title: The name of the job.

-- User: Which user started the job.
+- User: The user who started the job.

 - Status: The resource utilization status (active, inactive or pending).